rolandmiladinovic/rolandmiladinovic/_posts/2018-05-16-summoning-eternal-return.markdown

 He: “Behold, the ring of eternal return [motioning with his hand around an imaginary circle], all things must return eternally.
 This life as you know it will be lived innumerable times over.
 We three are eternal travelers, marked and condemned for perpetual reoccurrence.
 All who enter this circle will be bound and married with this eternal ring and seal.
 To return to this place, on this very same night, under this moon, talking of eternity.”

 “If you can pass this judgment and test you will gain inconceivable power and command, but if you fail---it will crush you.
 You will have to be creators in this life to redeem yourselves and all of your past, to be able to say: I will it!
-What will you have to invent and create in order to redeem your past selves?
-Step into time sorcery if you dare!”
+What will you have to invent and create in order to redeem your past selves?”

 Information, continually and tirelessly collected by machines and neural networks.
 Finding lost fragments required for perfect simulation, for predictions of the future.
 Building out its perfect memory, giving birth to the next inexorable return.
 All action is immutable.
 What’s done in the dark will be brought to the light.